llfbandit/record/record/README.md

 ## Roadmap
 - Gain value in config.
-- More support of PCM/WAV format.
+- Fill parity matrix where applicable.
 - AAC / ADTS streaming on more platforms.
 - Bug fixes.